Save Emails as PDF or Images

 Set output paper size for Outlook MSG and EML files

-#1 Sort emails by the delivery date and time before bulk conversion
+Sort emails by the delivery date and time before merging them to a single PDF

 Sort emails by delivery date and time before bulk conversion

 You can set DocuFreezer to add new pages to an already existing PDF.
+Change the setting If combined file already exists to Append to existing file.
+To make it work, both "new" and existing files must have the same filename.
 This will help you keep a single PDF updated with all relevant information when new emails are received.

 Download DocuFreezer